 - Pour cauliflower into a microwave safe bowl.
 Cover with a paper towel and cook for 2-3 minutes until cauliflower is soft.

-- Pour cooked cauliflower into a cheesecloth or clean, thin dish towel.
+- Pour cooked cauliflower into a cheeseclothl.
 Wring and squeeze towel to remove water from the cauliflower.
 The dryer the cauliflower is, the better your crust will turn out.

 - Place drained cauliflower into a medium bowl.
 Add egg, cheese, and herb seasoning.
 Mix with a large wooden spoon to combine.

-- Preheat oven to 450°F. Generously dust the surface of a pizza stone with cornmeal.
+- Preheat oven to 450°F. Dust the surface of a pizza stone with cornmeal or almond flour.
 Place pizza dough ball on top, and spread out and flatten to form round, thin crust.

 - Bake for about 10-15 minutes until crust turns golden.
 Remove from oven.
 Add turkey and pepperoni.
 Place back in oven and cook until cheese is melted, about 5 minutes.